garybgenett/gary-os/README.md

 touched again.
 GaryOS should be a resident on the media, and not the purpose of it.
 No major live distribution takes this approach or makes these claims.

-### Caveats ####################################################################
+### Limitations ################################################################
-[Caveats]: #caveats
+[Limitations]: #limitations

 Humans are not perfect, and rarely is anything we create.
-I'm proud of this project, but also want to be clear about its shortcomings.

-Most notable is the code I've written to produce this.
-The coding style I use was grown organically, and is not based on any of the well-known syntax and style guides used by other projects.
-While consistent and generally readable, there are a couple specific areas I'd like to comment on, in order to avoid the appearance of ignorance, negligence or just plain bad habits:

-  * Comments
+While there is great pride in GaryOS, and the care and attention to detail which goes with it, this section is to be clear about its shortcomings.
+The author wishes to avoid the appearance of ignorance or negligence.

+General notes:

+  * Lack of progress reporting while booting feels very unpolished
+  * Portage configuration is tuned more for the author than a general audience

+Considerations for the build system:

+  * Argument processing is very rudimentary, almost archaic, and non-unique environment variables are used heavily for configuration
+  * It is essentially just shell scripting, and all that comes with that

+General coding style and syntax:

+  * The coding style is organic, and not based on any standard guidelines
-    * There are few, if any, of them.
-Most of the code is pretty self-explanatory, at least to me, but may not be readily digestible by others without documentation of the thought-process.
+  * Most of the code is self-explanatory, but there are very few comments
-  * Columns
-    * I don't try to be POSIX or any other type of compliance when scripting for fun.
-Since I work on big monitors, I tend to make my coding/writing terminals **HUGE**.
-Reading or modifying on an 80x25 terminal will frustrate you as much as it does me.
-  * Tabs
-    * I use them everywhere.
-This is not an issue really, except that I've broken two of the ancient spacing rules:
-        1. In some places, I mix spaces and tabs intentionally
-        2. I regularly use tabs for non-leading space
-    * Changing the "tab stop" to anything other than "8" will make the formatting look even more ugly than it already is.
-  * Syntax
-    * I use explicit syntax everywhere, all the time.
-This keeps the code consistent and therefore readable, in my humble opinion, but it also adds a lot more characters.
-Some say they hate it and that it makes their eyes bleed.
-  * Options
-    * There really aren't any.
-Most of the configurability is implemented in the form of variables at the top of each script.
-      Where there are command-line options, they are rudimentary and undocumented.
-Someday I should add real argument processing and the helpful "usage" output any reasonable user would expect.
-  * Cleverness
-    * I could use more of it.
-In a couple places, I could use a lot less.
-I'm positive that I've taken the long route in a number of cases.
-There's a ton of "sed" and "piping" everywhere.
-Error handling is best-effort.
-I probably should have done this all in something more powerful, like Perl.
-  * Salesmanship
-    * I've written much prettier code that I can't or won't share, so this is one of the few public examples of my work at the current time.
-Hopefully it doesn't turn away any potential employers.

-Another area of mention is the source code and repository management.
+  * Arbitrarily wide number of columns is not POSIX, and requires big monitors
+  * Heavy use of tabs, for non-leading space and also mixed with standard spaces (a "tab stop" of "8" is required for readability)

+Supportability:

+  * This is a mostly personal project which the author aspires to update at least once a year, but there is not a copious amount of free time with which to support and enhance this project
-The configuration and coding history for this project resides in several different personal repositories.
-The process used to pull the individual commits out of each repository and consolidate them together into the unified one that's been made public is all documented in the "metro.sh" script.
-As a matter of fact, the vast majority of that script, which began life as a simple wrapper to Metro, is now the code used to package and release GaryOS.
-The long and short of it is that even minor disruptions to my personal repositories (such as a "rebase"), or inclusion of other components/scripts into the GaryOS repository, will result in a public repository that can not use the "fast-forward" feature of Git and requires re-cloning.
-I will endeavor to avoid this, but the risk does exist.
+  * The history for the components of this project reside in several different personal repositories which are merged together into the public GaryOS Git repository (this process is performed by the "[gentoo/\_release]" script), meaning that even minor disruptions or inclusion of new items will result in a public repository that can not use the "fast-forward" feature of Git and will require re-cloning

-The final concern would be supportability.
-This is a mostly personal project that I plan to update at least twice a year, but I don't have a copious amount of free time with which to support and enhance this project.

-Buyer beware.
-You own all the pieces.

-Other than that, GaryOS should be rock-solid.  ;^)

 ### History ####################################################################
 [History]: #history